Search

 Those are the participants of the ParallelMultisig.

-Is a Sequencer - can submit transaction batches or commitments to the SequencerInbox contract on the host chain.
+A Sequencer - Can submit transaction batches or commitments to the SequencerInbox contract on the host chain.

-Is a Sequencer - can submit transaction batches or commitments to the SequencerInbox contract on the host chain.
+A Sequencer - Can submit transaction batches or commitments to the SequencerInbox contract on the host chain.

-Is a Validator - Can propose new state roots (called nodes) and challenge state roots on the host chain.
+A Validator - Can propose new state roots (called nodes) and challenge state roots on the host chain.

-• Can change the configuration of RollupProxy (acting via UpgradeExecutor) - can pause and unpause and set important roles and parameters in the system contracts.
+• Can change the configuration of RollupProxy (acting via UpgradeExecutor) - Pause and unpause and set important roles and parameters in the system contracts.

 • Can upgrade the implementation of Inbox, L1WethGateway, ChallengeManager, RollupEventInbox, Bridge, L1GatewayRouter, L1ERC20Gateway, L1CustomGateway, SequencerInbox, Outbox, UpgradeExecutor (acting via ProxyAdmin, UpgradeExecutor).